Linu09/Microservice_React_Node_MongoDB/README.md

 ***********************

-React folder consist of the frontend configuration with a DockerFile and it can be executed by running the below command Its available on port 8081 (mentioned in the .env folder)
+React folder consist of the frontend configuration with a DockerFile and it can be executed by running the below command Its available on port 8081 (mentioned in the react/.env folder)

 # npm start